ni/niveristand-fpga-addon-custom-device/Source/Quick Start Documentation/FPGA Addon Quick Start Guide.md

 # Overview

-This add-on runs a FPGA bitfile without needing to implement the normal VeriStand FPGA template.
-It allows the transfer of basic scalar data types inline with VeriStand's primary control loop (PCL).
-It also adds support for reading/writing waveforms with FPGA DMA channels.​
+Use the FPGA Add-on to run an FPGA bitfile without implementing the normal VeriStand FPGA template.
+The add-on allows the transfer of basic scalar data types inline with VeriStand's primary control loop (PCL).
+It also supports reading and writing waveforms with FPGA DMA channels.​

 <br>
 <br>